nv-tlabs/Cosmos-Drive-Dreams/cosmos-transfer-lidargen/README.md

 ## Getting Started

-We provide comprehensive examples to illustrate how to perform inference and post-training with Cosmos-LidarGen models.
+We provide comprehensive examples to illustrate how to perform inference and post-training with Cosmos-Transfer-LidarGEN models.

 ### Installation